LineaLabs/lineapy/docs/source/fundamentals/quickstart.rst

     text = text + " World!"

 Note that these are the minimal essential steps to get to the final state of the variable ``text``.
+That is, LineaPy has performed code cleanup on our behalf.

 .. note::
     In fact, ``lineapy.save()`` itself returns the artifact object, so we could have simply executed ``artifact = lineapy.save(text, "text_for_heading")`` above.

-For more detailed examples, check out our `tutorial notebooks <https://github.com/LineaLabs/lineapy/tree/main/examples>`_.
+For more detailed examples, check out our `tutorial notebooks <https://github.com/LineaLabs/lineapy/tree/main/examples/tutorials>`_.